octabytes/blog/content/posts/logto/how-to-deploy-your-go-api-on-elestio/index.md

   - url: "https://[CI_CD_DOMAIN]/ping"
     label: "Website"
 ```
 This file states the configurations for your applications like the build and run commands you want to run to start your go API, then ports.
 Here the reverse proxy configuration is listening to the port `443` of the public IP address and the port `8080` is the port exposed by the Docker containers.
 All the traffic to the port `443` will be redirected to the port `8080` .
-Environment variables are stated with the `webUI` link you want to show to quickly access the API from the Elestio dashboard.
+Environment variables are stated with the `webUI` link you want to show to quickly access the API from the OctaByte dashboard.

 After adding this file, commit your code to the repository.

-Now go to [Elestio](https://elest.io/?ref=blog.elest.io), and login and set up the account if you don't already have one set up.
+Now go to [OctaByte](https://octabyte.io/?ref=blog.octabyte.io), and login and set up the account if you don't already have one set up.

 Click on the "CI/CD" section from the left panel select your repository host and the repository that has your Api and click on "Import"